Jonathan Garrett Green, J.D.

 Nowadays, I am still working towards revolution to end racial injustice, by working towards socio-economic equality for all.
 I believe in using my skills as an educator and attained legal knowledge, to be proactive in seeking justice.
 I believe change will come, even if I do not live to see it.
 I know education can provide access, which is why I choose to be an educator because a good teacher is always a pupil of life.

-Currently, I serve as the Social Justice Strategist for the J. Garrett Green Center to Resolve, LLC.
+Currently, I serve as the Social Justice Strategist for the J. Garrett Green & Associates, LLC.
 As a social justice strategist, I assist in the development of plans of civic demonstration, to address issues of human rights, civil rights, & equality.
 Additionally, I engage various communities through educational seminars to create more informed citizens, regarding knowledge of one’s constitutional rights.
 A key aspect is understanding how to effect commerce and economics, in order to make an impact towards each cause.

 Lastly, I have previously been certified by the Supreme Court of Florida in Circuit Civil matters (other than family), as a mediator.
 Also, I have completed training with the Federal Mediation and Conciliation Service.
 Being a member of Kappa Alpha Psi Fraternity, Inc., I enjoy mentoring and speaking with youth and young adults about the importance of education, knowing one's rights, and entrepreneurship.